 By default, WordPress only shows you update notifications when you log in to the admin area.
-If you don’t log in regularly, then you may not realize that your website is out of date.
+Unless you enable automatic updates, you may not realize that your website needs updating.

 In this article, we will show you how to set up email notifications for WordPress core, theme, and plugin updates.